-Dinner et al. (2011) referred to their phenomenon of interest as “default effect”, as their paper is called: “Partitioning Default Effects: Why People Choose Not to Choose”.
-Yet, when we embarked on this project and examined their methods and study design, we realized that what they had in fact tested was “status quo effect”.
+Dinner et al. (2011) referred to their phenomenon of interest as “default effect”, as their article is titled: “Partitioning Default Effects: Why People Choose Not to Choose”.
+Yet, when we embarked on this project and examined their methods and study design, we realized that what they had in fact tested was “status quo bias”.
 Defaults and status quo both are about reference points, yet they are separate effects that are often mislabeled, confounded, and confused for one another, even by the very researchers who coined these terms (Shevchenko et al., 2014).
-In their review of reference point biases, Feldman et al. (2020) attempted to make clear the differences between the two effects: Default effect is the tendency to choose the default option set in a given choice set (Johnson & Goldstein, 2003), whereas status-quo effect is the tendency to not change from the option that exists de-facto and serves as the status quo (Baron & Ritov, 2009; Eidelman & Crandall, 2012).
-There are links between the two, status-quo is often perceived as the default course of action, yet the two can diverge as there are times when the presented default would be to change from the status-quo.
+In their review of reference point biases, Feldman et al. (2020) attempted to make clear the differences between the two effects: Default effect is the tendency to choose the default option set in a given choice set (Johnson & Goldstein, 2003), whereas status quo bias is the tendency to not change from the option that already exists de-facto and serves as the status quo (Baron & Ritov, 2009; Eidelman & Crandall, 2012).
+There are links between the two, status quo is often perceived as the default course of action, yet the two can diverge as there are times when the presented default would be to change from the status quo.

+The distinction between the two biases seems especially important given that the impact of the two biases may vary depending on the context of the decision-making situation.
+Default options seem to be better suited for form or survey decisions in making certain options more salient, guiding decision-makers towards a recommended option, or helping those with decision fatigue or reluctance to choose to default towards a choice that policy makers would deem as the one best suited for them.
+For example, defaults have been shown to help guide patients’ end-of-life choices (Halpern et al., 2013).
+Status quo bias seems to convey previous personal or external decisions that can be used to guide or justify current decisions, signaling that the option has had merit and/or has been vetted and tested, such as in evaluating new technologies (Smiley & Fisher, 2022).
+Changing from the status quo typically requires much more effort and investment than does selecting the non-default option.

+Contrasting the two biases against one another could help better understand whether the two biases are complementary or supplementary to one another, and which one of the two is stronger.
+If, for example, status quo is found to be the stronger among the two, then labeling status quo biases as default effects may lead to an overestimation of default effects and disappointment when implementing default options in real life.

 In their article, Dinner et al. (2011) examined the impact of manipulated pre-installed lightbulbs that define the current status, rather than the manipulation of the displayed defaults in the provided choice-set between the two lightbulb options.
-Therefore we consider their article as being about status-quo effect and not about default effect.
-Hence, we proceed to discuss their theory and findings as being about the status quo effect, despite them mostly referring to the default effect in their article and their review of the literature.
+Therefore, we consider their article as being about status quo bias and not about default effect.
+Hence, we proceed to discuss their theory and findings as being about the status quo bias, despite them mostly referring to the default effect in their article and their review of the literature.